Skip to main content

 Mesopotamia

-In the Babylonian «Code of Hammurabi», written around 1760 BCE, material responsibility is defined: «§ 7.
+In the Mesopotamian legal tradition, specifically the Babylonian «Code of Hammurabi» (ca. 1760 BCE), material responsibility is defined: «§ 7.
 If a man purchase silver or gold, man-servant or maid-servant, ox, sheep, or ass, or anything else from a man's son, or from a man's servant without witnesses or contracts, or if he receive (the same) in trust, that man shall be put to death as a thief.» (1920HandcockPSP:10).

 4 Joseph found grace in his eyes, and he served him; and he made him overseer over his house, and all that he had he put into his hand.